Attune — Recovery-first focus app

 • Rhythm library with presets

-• Custom rhythm creation
+• Option for custom rhythm creation

 Break transition